Sammy Cahn: Life and career

-Cahn was born Samuel Cohen in the Lower East Side of New York City, the only son (he had four sisters) of Abraham and Elka Reiss Cohen, who were Jewish immigrants from Galicia, then ruled by Austria-Hungary.
+Cahn was born Samuel Cohen on the Lower East Side of Manhattan in New York City, the only son (he had four sisters) of Abraham and Elka Reiss Cohen, who were Jewish immigrants from Galicia, then ruled by Austria-Hungary.
 His sisters, Sadye, Pearl, Florence, and Evelyn, all studied the piano.
 His mother did not approve of Sammy studying it though, feeling that the piano was a woman's instrument, so he took violin lessons.
 After three lessons and following his bar mitzvah, he joined a small dixieland band called Pals of Harmony, which toured the Catskill Mountains in the summer and also played at private parties.
 This new dream of Cahn's destroyed any hopes his parents had for him to be a professional man.

 Some of the side jobs he had were playing violin in a theater-pit orchestra, working at a meat-packing plant, serving as a movie-house usher, tinsmith, freight-elevator operator, restaurant cashier, and porter at a bindery.
 At age 16, he was watching vaudeville, of which he had been a fan since the age of 10, and he witnessed Jack Osterman singing a ballad Osterman had written.
 Cahn was inspired and, on his way home from the theater, wrote his first lyric, which was titled "Like Niagara Falls, I'm Falling for You – Baby."
 Years later he would say "I think a sense of vaudeville is very strong in anything I do, anything I write.
 They even call it 'a vaudeville finish,' and it comes through in many of my songs.
 Just sing the end of 'All the Way' or 'Three Coins in the Fountain'—'Make it mine, make it mine, MAKE IT MINE!'
 If you let people know they should applaud, they will applaud."

 Much of Cahn's early work was written in partnership with Saul Chaplin.
 They first met when Cahn invited Chaplin to audition for him at the Henry Street Settlement.
 Cahn said, "I'd learned a few chords on the piano, maybe two, so I'd already tried to write a song.
-Something I called 'Shake Your Head from Side to Side.'"
+Something I called 'Shake Your Head from Side to Side'."
 Billed simply as "Cahn and Chaplin" (in the manner of "Rodgers and Hart"), they composed witty special material for Warner Brothers' musical short subjects, filmed at Warners' Vitaphone studio in Brooklyn, New York.